-Bratkartofeln is a traditional german pan-fried potatoes recipe.
-Growing up we often had pan-fried potatoes but I never got tired of them.
+Bratkartoffeln is a traditional German pan-fried potatoes recipe.
+Growing up, we often had pan-fried potatoes, but I never got tired of them.Β

-My mom used cooked as well as raw potatoes.
-Pre-cooked she loved slicing the potatoes very thinly.
-When using raw, she would cut them like a wedge, so one end would fry more than the other resulting in an interesting texture that she loved.
+My mom used both cooked and raw potatoes.
+Pre-cooked, she loved slicing the potatoes very thinly.
+When using raw, she would cut them like a wedge, so one end would fry more than the other, resulting in an interesting texture that she loved.
 She would add onions, eggs, or bacon, or make just plain potatoes.
-In that case, we usually had some kind of milk soup (porridge) with it.
+In that case, we usually had some kind of milk soup (porridge) with it.Β

 I still make pan-fried potatoes quite often.
 Since they are so versatile and tasty, it’s one of our staple dishes.
-We too enjoy them mostly for lunch.
-However, feel free to make bratkartoffeln whenever it best fits your meal plan.
+We, too, enjoy them mostly for lunch.
+However, feel free to make bratkartoffeln whenever it fits your meal plan best.

-During summer with summer cabbage and fresh veggies.
-Here I used canned potatoes.
+During summertime, with stewed cabbage and fresh veggies.
+In the picture above, I used canned potatoes.Β

-In winter bratkartoffeln make a yummy dish with canned beans, carrots, and beats or any other vegetable you like.
+In winter, bratkartoffeln make a yummy dish with canned beans, carrots, and beets, or any other vegetable you like.Β

-Pan-fried potatoes have just two ingredients, potatoes, and some kind of fat to fry them in.
+Pan-fried potatoes have just two ingredients: potatoes and some kind of fat to fry them in.
 Butter, butterfat, lard, vegan butter, or coconut oil can be used.
-Oil is traditionally not used, but if you prefer oil go for it.
-You also do not need a lot of fat, just enough to get some browning.
+Oil is not traditionally used, but if you prefer it, go for it.
+You also do not need a lot of fat, just enough to get some browning.Β

-For potatoes choose a waxy variety that is low in starch and high in moisture, for example, French fingerlings or Russian banana, or any new potatoes.
-All-purpose potatoes like German butterball (our favorite) or Yukon gold work well too.
-If all you have is starchy white potatoes, cut and soak them in water for at least 15 minutes, to get some of the starch out.
+For potatoes, choose a waxy variety that is low in starch and high in moisture, such as French fingerlings, Russian banana, or new potatoes.
+All-purpose potatoes like German butterball (our favorite) or Yukon gold work well, too.
+If all you have are starchy white potatoes, cut them and soak them in water for at least 15 minutes to help remove some of the starch.Β

-Traditionally for bratkartoffeln pre-cooked potatoes in the skin are used.
-Preferably the potatoes are cooked the day before and cooled.
-Then they are peeled, thinly sliced, and fried.
+Traditionally, for bratkartoffeln, pre-cooked potatoes with the skin are used.
+Preferably, the potatoes are cooked the day before and cooled.
+You also get the benefit of resistant starch, which makes the potatoes better digestible.
+Then they are peeled, thinly sliced, and fried.Β

 Leftover cooked potatoes can also be used.
-However, you don’t want to slice them too thinly, as not to end up with a mash.
+However, you don’t want to slice them too thinly, or you’ll end up with a mash.Β

-Canned potatoes are also better to slice a bit thicker or cut in chunks.
-Read here how to can potatoes.
+Canned potatoes are also better sliced a bit thicker or cut into chunks.
+Read here how to can potatoes.Β

-The recipe below will be with raw potatoes.
+The recipe below uses raw potatoes.
 That’s the option I use most often.
 It saves me one step of work.
 With the raw potatoes, I do 4 turns and cover the pan between them.
-If the potatoes are precooked or caned, two turns (browning from both sides) might be enough, and the covering is not needed.
-Otherwise, there is no difference in the recipe.
+If the potatoes are precooked or canned, two turns (browning from both sides) might be enough, and the covering is not needed.
+Otherwise, there is no difference in the recipe.Β

-The onions can be added at the beginning as the first ingredient.
+The onions can be added first as the first ingredient.
 That’s how I do it and what the recipe will suggest.
 However, if you like slightly undercooked sweet onions, add them at the last turn so they are just slightly browned, not cooked.
-It is up to your preference.
+It is up to your preference.Β

 Pan-Fried Potatoes Recipe